caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 **Empathy** is understanding, being aware of, being sensitive to, and experiencing the feelings, thoughts, and experiences of another person.

 **On empathy:**
-Would you believe that we are wired for empathy?
+We are wired for empathy.
 Scientific studies have found that when we observe another person’s action, pain, or affect, it can trigger parts of the *same neural networks* in our brains.
 It's as if we're experiencing the other person's feelings firsthand.

 - Empathy is feeling "with" someone; sympathy is feeling "for" someone.

-- Empathy fuels connection; sympathy drives disconnection.

 *The four qualities of empathy:*
 1. Gaining a perspective of others